Collapsing in polygonal dynamics: Polygonal dynamics in

+\begin{proof} The invariance of $I,J,K$ under the dynamic simply comes from the invariance of the infinitesimal monodromy.
 The action of projective transformations does not change the cross-ratio coordinates, but only the $p_i$'s.
-The modifications of $I,J,K$ under the action of the generators are given by a simple computation. \end{proof}
+The change of $I,J,K$ under the action of the generators are given by a simple computation.

-Some objects keep reappearing in each polygonal dynamic in $\mathbb{P}^1$, but we couldn't make a unifying statement.
-Let's conclude this section with open questions.